Vonng/pigsty/docs/t-cmdb.md

 # CMDB Usage

-You can use `postgres` as a config source for Pigsty, instead of a static config file.
+Instead of a static config file, you can use `postgres` as an inventory for Pigsty.

-Using CMDB as a dynamic Inventory for Ansible has several advantages: metadata is presented as data tables in a highly structured manner, and consistency is ensured by database constraints.
-The CMDB also allows you to use third-party tools to edit and manage Pigsty metadata, facilitating inter-integration with external systems.
+Using CMDB as a dynamic Inventory for Ansible has several advantages: metadata is presented as data tables in a highly structured way, and database constraints ensure consistency.
+The CMDB also allows you to use third-party tools to manage Pigsty metadata.

-Currently, Pigsty's CMDB only supports PostgreSQL clusters, if your pigsty.yml contains Redis and MatrixDB, it will report an error, it is recommended to use a separate pigsty.yml configuration file to manage Redis and Greenplum clusters.
+Currently, Pigsty's CMDB only supports PostgreSQL clusters.
+If your pigsty.yml contains Redis and MatrixDB, it will report an error.
+It is recommended to use a separate pigsty.yml config file to manage Redis and Greenplum clusters.

-### Load Config

-The Pigsty CMDB schema is automatically created during the initialization of the `pg-meta` metadatabase ([`files/cmdb.sql`](https://github.com/Vonng/pigsty/blob/master/files/cmdb.sql)) and is located in the `meta` database's ` pigsty` schema of the meta-database.
-Static configuration files can be loaded into the CMDB using `bin/load_conf.py`.
+The Pigsty CMDBmode is automatically created during the initialization of the `pg-meta` meta DB ([`files/cmdb.sql`](https://github.com/Vonng/pigsty/blob/master/files/cmdb.sql)) and is located in the `meta` database's ` pigsty` mode of the meta DB.
+Static config files can be loaded into the CMDB using `bin/load_conf.py`.

-! > You must execute `infra.yml` completely in the meta node, after installation, before you can use CMDB.
+!>  You must execute `infra.yml` entirely in the meta node after installation before you can use CMDB.

 ```bash
 usage: load_conf.py [-h] [-n NAME] [-p PATH] [-d DATA]